fpaupier/cancerous_cells_scans_processing/README.md

-# Decision making tool from PET scans
+# Decision making tool for PET scans

 ## Context

 PET imaging is a valuable tool to diagnose and track patients with multiple myelomas (advanced cancers with metastasis).
-See image below.
+See images below.
-The image show lesions as dark regions.
+The images show lesions as dark regions.

 ## Goal

-The goal of this project is to develop machine learning tools (*e.g.* SVMs or random forests) in order to classify lesions and predict the survival time based on the image analysis.
+The goal of this project is to develop machine learning tools (*e.g.* SVMs or random forests) in order to classify lesions and predict the survival time.

 ## Tasks